BubbleSquish/Bible-Fun/README.md

 ## 📘 Bible‑Fun Collection Index

 A set of documents that explore, simplify, attempt to draw parallels between Jesus’ teachings in other religions, biblical warnings, promises, and apocalyptic visions — KJV, **not to be taken too seriously**.
-It's just a fun **Bible + AI Project** I came up with.
+It's just a fun **Religion + AI Project** I came up with.

 ---